macloo/junglegame/README.md

 Feb.
 7 - Created skeleton classes for all game items.
 These are things that can be picked up, carried, and used.
 First commit to GitHub.

 Feb.
 8 - Added function use_item() to Location() class.
 Not finished yet, but it allows the player to pick up, drop, and examine items that are found in the game.
 Also worked out a new function -- defaults() -- for handling directional movement from one location to another.
 That required a rewrite of the Engine() class.

+Feb.
+9 - Lots of work on taking and dropping items, carrying them to different locations, and making the raft an item that can only be carried alone, not with other items.
+Lots of trial and error.
+Reorganized functions in main Location() class.